Jakov-Kusan/Terminal-image-viewer/README.md

 # Terminal-image-viewer
-View images in the terminal
+View images in the terminal.

+# Known issues
+- cannot display larger images
+- can only display images in the current directory